Overnight care for the elderly

 As we age, we are more likely to wake up at different intervals throughout the night due to natural changes to the body’s circadian rhythm (the body clock).

-Choosing overnight care can provide reassurance that your loved one is safe and secure at all hours.
+Choosing overnight care can provide reassurance that you or your loved one is safe and secure at all hours.

 There are different options for overnight care, including full-time live-in care.

-Being awake at night can lead to other concerns in the elderly, especially if they’re living with a condition such as dementia where waking in the night can cause confusion – leading to wandering and further sleep disruption in the following days and nights.
+Being awake at night can lead to other concerns in the elderly, especially if they’re living with a condition such as dementia where waking in the night can cause confusion.
+This may cause them to wandering, or lead to further sleep disruption in the following days and nights.

-Overnight care can help to ensure your loved one is cared for through the night if this is when they experience difficulty – helping to ensure they’re safe and secure while encouraging healthy sleeping patterns.
+Overnight care can help to ensure you or your loved one is cared for through the night – helping to ensure safety, while encouraging healthy sleeping patterns.

 What is overnight care?